puppetlabs/relay-rfcs/0000-step-execution-outcomes.md

 steps having `success` and `failure` but approval steps having `accepted` and `rejected`) by making the definition of a step more strict.

-This RFC defines a **step** as a unit of computational work.
+This RFC defines a **step** as a unit of computational **work**.
 Other processes, such as approvals and triggers, are not steps, and shall not be included with steps in workflows.
 We expect there to be multiple step types in the future (for example, groups of steps), but they will all have a common `success` or `failure` outcome.

-### Asks
+### Actions

-As it relates to our current implementation, we introduced the concept of step types to support approvals, a non-work process.
-We therefore propose a new generic structure for approvals, **asks**, that is external to, and referential to, steps.
+As it relates to our current implementation, we introduced the concept of step types to support approvals, a *non-work* process.
+We therefore propose a new generic structure for approvals, **queries**, that is external to, and referential to, steps.
 We believe this will create a clearer user experience.
-A separate RFC will address the technical implementation of asks, but we highlight the change here because we eliminate the `approved` (expressed as `success`) and `rejected` step statuses as part of this RFC.
+A separate RFC will address the technical implementation of queries, but we highlight the change here because we eliminate the `approved` (expressed as `success`) and `rejected` step statuses as part of this RFC.

+Holistically, steps and queries belong to a category of atomic functionality we refer to as **actions**.

 In summary, today we have a YAML document with an approval step: